-There is a brief moment of attraction for him as he talks of her being a stripper, but this not acted on.
+There is a brief moment of attraction for him as he talks of her being a stripper, but this is not acted on.
 After Alice leaves, it’s revealed that Dan stalked Anna for a year.
 He is aware and upset about her relationship with Larry.
 Dan tries for a relationship with Anna once more.

 Further on in time, Dan returns home late and tells Alice he’s not been with his friends as she thought.
-He’s been with Anna and been seeing her since her exhibition.
+He’s been with Anna and has been seeing her since her exhibition.
 Larry returning from a work trip confesses to Anna he slept with a prostitute.
 Anna telling him guiltily about her relationship with Dan.

 This film was interestingly titled Closer, which you would hope would apply to the films original couple’s relationships.
-This as we meet them at the start of their relationships and in time with Anna marrying Larry and Dan and Alice moving in together.
+This is as we meet them at the start of their relationships and in time with Anna marrying Larry and Dan and Alice moving in together.
 It was interesting exploring these four characters in their interactions and their personalities in their shared scenes.